codeforamerica/ohana-api-admin/README.md

 ### Set up the environment variables
 Inside the `config` folder, you will find a file called `application.example.yml`.
-Copy its contents to a new file called `application.yml` (which is gitignored by default).
+Copy its contents to a new file called `application.yml` (which is gitignored by default) and make sure to read the instructions carefully.

 By default, the app is configured to point to the [demo API](http://ohana-api-demo.herokuapp.com/api).